Mortal Kombat (1992 video game): Characters

 Mortal Kombat includes seven playable characters, each with their own unique Fatality and all of whom would eventually become trademark characters and appear in several sequels.
 The game was developed with digitized sprites based on real actors.

 Ho-Sung Pak plays Liu Kang, a former member of the secret White Lotus Society who enters the tournament representing the Shaolin temples.
 He is tasked by Raiden to win the tournament and save Earthrealm.
 Originally envisioned as a monk, Pak refused to shave his head for the role, leading Kang's final design to more closely resemble actor Bruce Lee.

 Elizabeth Malecki plays the Special Forces agent Sonya Blade, who enters in pursuit of the dangerous Black Dragon organization.
 Her team is captured and held hostage by Shang Tsung, forcing Sonya to participate in the tournament.
 Sonya was inspired by actress Cynthia Rothrock.

 Richard Divizio portrays Kano, a savage criminal and mercenary.
 Kano is a member of the Black Dragon, a powerful organized crime syndicate.
 He is described as a Caucasian man orphaned as a child in Japan, and his vicious nature led him to be raised in the Japanese underworld.
-In later games his origin was retconned, establishing him as having an Australian background.
+In later games his origin was retconned, establishing him as having an Australian background, partially as a tribute to the late Trevor Goddard, who portrayed him as Australian in the 1995 film.
 Kano cares little for the tournament and seeks to steal Shang Tsung's treasures.
-He is also a cyborg, having one of his eyes and part of his face replaced with cybernetic implants which can emit a powerful laser beam.
+He is also a cyborg, having one of his eyes and part of his face replaced with cybernetic implants.

 Carlos Pesina plays Raiden (spelled "Rayden" in the MS-DOS and console ports), a thunder god and guardian of Earthrealm who competes in the tournament as a mortal, and seeks to guide Liu Kang and the other Earthrealmers to victory.

 Daniel Pesina, Carlos' brother, plays the Hollywood movie star Johnny Cage.
 Cage's acting career has faltered and he seeks victory in the tournament as a way of reigniting his fame.
 He is loosely based on Jean-Claude Van Damme, particularly his performance in the film Bloodsport.

 Daniel Pesina also portrays the undead revenant Scorpion, a ninja who was murdered in cold blood by Sub-Zero some time prior to the events of the game and brought back to life to avenge his own death.
-Scorpion possesses fire-based abilities.
+Scorpion possesses a fire-based finishing move.